Berkeley-Correctness-Group/DLint/README.md

 ./scripts/install.sh
 ```

 Now you are good to go, have fun with DLint!
-(if it does not work, please [manually install DLint](https://github.com/Berkeley-Correctness-Group/DLint/wiki/Install-DLint-Manually).)
+(A backup option is to [manually install DLint](https://github.com/Berkeley-Correctness-Group/DLint/wiki/Install-DLint-Manually).)

 ### Usage